1337Fabi/SWBF2Crossshair/README.md

 This mod is based on the **SWBF2 Unlocked Framerate Mod**, which can be found [here](https://www.moddb.com/games/star-wars-battlefront-ii/downloads/increased-framerate-cap).
 Modifications by **F4B1**.
 Reach out on Discord: `sf2f4b1`.

-## License

-This mod is released under [insert license here, if applicable].